-Before buying a sewing machine it's important that you think about what you will be using it for.
+Before buying a sewing machine it's important that you think about what you'll be using it for.
 Basic clothing repairs and construction don't require a state-of-the-art, computerised sewing machine.
 On the other hand buying the cheapest model available could prevent you from developing your skills beyond the basics and could leave you needing to upgrade before too long.
-Knowing what you are going to be doing will give you an idea of the features that will be the most useful to you.
+Knowing what you're going to be doing will give you an idea of the features that will be the most useful to you.

 Do your research